-If you are spending marketing budget to advertise on search engines and on social media, but not seeing any results, it may be your landing pages.
+If you are an accountant or bookkeeper and are spending marketing budget to advertise on search engines and on social media, but not seeing any results, it may be your firm’s landing pages.

-Landing pages are the place your prospect ends up when they click on your advert, email or social post.
+Landing pages are the place on your website where your prospect ends up when they click on your advert, email or social post.
 If they got this far then they’ve obviously shown enough interest to find out more about you.
 So now’s your chance to persuade them to take the next step.

 Clicks don’t always mean sales